 Due to high living costs, Hawaii makes it much harder to leave your parents as an adult.
 If you become overly dependent on your parents then it becomes very difficult to stretch to do other things because you're already stretching to survive.

 The hotels in Waikiki were also packed with average room rates of over $250 a night.
 The Kahala Hotel & Resort is my favorite resort in Oahu due to its location and very tranquil setting (top picture).
 I just can't afford to stay there for very long!
 Shout out to Shane Lani, the manager from the Seaside Grill for taking care of us for lunch.
 The service is always fantastic.

 Just open a BBQ joint and you could easily see lines around the block if it gets profiled by a major food blog like Eater.
 If you want to start a tech company in San Francisco, you've got unlimited resources to do so.

-Hawaii is a magical place that promises to make you happier.
-The people are friendly if you respect the culture.
+But be careful.
+Hawaii might make you soft.
 If you can avoid the temptation of good weather, amazing scenery, and pristine beaches to focus on your career and earn enough to afford a house on your own, you can make it anywhere.

 All the glory goes to someone who doesn't succumb to temptation when temptation is all around!

 As a father now, I do find the massive appeal of relocating to Hawaii.
 The family culture in Honolulu is one of the best.
 Hawaii has one of the highest kids per capita in the entire country.
 If we can get our kids into one of the great private schools like Punahou or I'olani, that would be fantastic too.